 4. Price based on the output’s value to the buyer, not on the cost of the automation

 The documented accounts that stopped growing shared a common pattern: they hit a ceiling that better automation could not solve.
+The same thing happens inside companies, usually for operational reasons rather than model capability.

 For content sites, the ceiling was topic authority.
 Google favors sites that demonstrate consistent expertise over time.
 A site publishing hundreds of AI-generated articles on loosely related topics rarely builds the authority needed to rank for the keywords that generate serious revenue.